A healthy dog was euthanized so it could be buried with its owner

-(CNN)Emma, a healthy Shih Tzu mix was euthanized to fulfill her late owner's dying wish that the dog be put down -- and then laid to rest with her.
+(CNN)Emma, a healthy Shih Tzu mix, was euthanized to fulfill her late owner's dying wish that the dog be put down -- and then laid to rest with her.

 The dog arrived at the Chesterfield County Animal Shelter in Chesterfield, Virginia, on March 8 after her owner's death, where she stayed for two weeks.
 During that time, the shelter was in contact with the executor of the dead woman's estate trying to keep the dog alive.